-The preparation of the ASR is a continual, coordinated effort by the acting Title IX Representative(s) and Gnomon's executive administration (President/CEO, Vice President, and School Director).
-The process includes the gathering of crime statistics from security personnel, Television Center management, individuals identified as Campus Security Authorities, and local law enforcement agencies.
+The preparation of the ASR is a continual, coordinated effort by the Title IX Coordinator or acting Title IX Representative(s) and Gnomon's executive administration (President/CEO, Vice President, and School Director).
+The process includes the gathering of crime statistics from security personnel, Echelon Management, individuals identified as Campus Security Authorities, and local law enforcement agencies.
 Federal prescribed reportable crime statistics for Clery geographic locations related to Gnomon's campus from the three (3) most recent calendar years are included in this report.

 The complete text of the Clery Act and the U.S. Department of Education regulations are available at the Clery Center for Security on Campus, Inc. website (http://clerycenter.org/).
 The Annual Security Report is posted to the Gnomon website under Students Right To Know, then under Disclosures & Policies for viewing and is downloadable as a PDF.
-A print copy may be obtained by contacting the acting Title IX Representative(s) at studentaffairs@gnomon.edu.
+A print copy may be obtained by contacting the Title IX Coordinator or acting Title IX Representative(s) at studentaffairs@gnomon.edu.